llwebsol/rAPId/README.md

     - This is the same for POST parameters
 - The query string will be ignored for POST requests
     - So a POST request to `http://www-your-project-url.com/something-else/get-data?a_var=11&another_var=76` without any data in the POST will output "A Var: Not Defined, Another Var: Not Defined";

+## Output

+Anything that you return from a controller will be serialized and returned to the user with the correct header

+If nothing is returned from your controller method, then nothing will be output in this way.
+If you wish to serve an image, handle outputting that image yourself, and don't return anything from your controller

+The type of serialized output that your API returns is determined by the `OUTPUT_SERIALIZER` constant provided in your `rAPIdConfig.php`

+Json and XML are currently supported.
+If you wish to output some other kind of data, you can write your own serializer that implements `rAPId\Data\Serializer`, then feel free to submit a pull request!